 Tune in to The Employ Baltimore Show for the latest job opportunities from Baltimore City employers.
 The show airs at 1:00 pm every Tuesday and Thursday on MOED's Facebook, Twitter, and Instagram.
 You can watch previous episodes on any of these channels or on MOED's YouTube channel.

 Get a Job, Build a Career

-Our career center services are available at two, full-service One-Stop Career Centers located on the east and west sides of Baltimore City, the Employment Connection Center in South Baltimore, the Workforce Reception Center for those receiving TANF benefits, and partner sites in neighborhood-based Community Job Hubs.
+Our career center services are available at two, full-service One-Stop Career Centers located on the east and west sides of Baltimore City, the Employment Connection Center in South Baltimore, and the Workforce Reception Center for those receiving TANF benefits, and partner sites in neighborhood-based Community Job Hubs.

-At the one-stop centers, MOED staff and workforce partners with expertise in specific job preparation areas provide a comprehensive and seamless delivery of services.
-Customized services are provided onsite for persons who are unemployed or underemployed – and for targeted populations, such as the previously incarcerated, veterans, disabled persons and seniors.
+At the one-stop centers, MOED staff and workforce partners with expertise in specific job preparation areas provide comprehensive and seamless delivery of services.
+Customized services are provided onsite for persons who are unemployed or underemployed – and for targeted populations, such as the previously incarcerated, veterans, disabled persons, and seniors.
 Services include: